algolia/autocomplete/packages/website/docs/sending-algolia-insights-events.md

 ![Autocomplete with add to cart button](/img/add-to-cart.jpg)

-If a user adds an item to their shopping cart directly from the autocomplete, you can send a conversion event directly from your template:
+If a user adds an item to their shopping cart directly from the autocomplete, you can send a conversion event from your template:

 ```jsx title="ProductItem.jsx"
 function ProductItem({ hit, insights }) {